Effective Date: March 9, 2020

 1. NOTICE.
-By providing this Notice we inform you about (1) our participation in the Privacy Shield and provide above a link to the Privacy Shield List, (2) the types of personal data we collect and the adherence of all our business units, subsidiaries and affiliates to the Principles, (3) our commitment to treat all personal data received from the EU in reliance on the Privacy Shield in accordance with the Principles, (4) the purposes for which it collects and uses personal information, (5) how to contact us with any inquiries or complaints, including any relevant establishment in the EU that can respond to such inquiries or complaints, (6) the type or identity of third parties to which we disclose personal information, and the purposes for which we do so, (7) the right of individuals to access their personal data, (8) the choices and means we offer individuals for limiting the use and disclosure of their personal data, and (9) the independent dispute resolution body designated to address complaints and provide appropriate and free-of-charge recourse, (10) being subject to the investigatory and enforcement powers of the U.S. Federal Trade Commission, the U.S. Department of Transportation or any other U.S. authorized statutory body, (11) your right, under certain conditions, to invoke binding arbitration, (12) our requirement to disclose personal information in response to lawful requests by public authorities, including to meet national security or law enforcement requirements, and (13) our liability in cases of onward transfers to third parties.
+By providing this Notice we inform you about (1) our participation in the Privacy Shield and provide above a link to the Privacy Shield List, (2) the types of personal information we collect and the adherence of all our business units, subsidiaries and affiliates to the Principles, (3) our commitment to treat all personal information received from the EU in reliance on the Privacy Shield in accordance with the Principles, (4) the purposes for which it collects and uses personal information, (5) how to contact us with any inquiries or complaints, including any relevant establishment in the EU that can respond to such inquiries or complaints, (6) the type or identity of third parties to which we disclose personal information, and the purposes for which we do so, (7) the right of individuals to access their personal information, (8) the choices and means we offer individuals for limiting the use and disclosure of their personal information, and (9) the independent dispute resolution body designated to address complaints and provide appropriate and free-of-charge recourse, (10) being subject to the investigatory and enforcement powers of the U.S. Federal Trade Commission, the U.S. Department of Transportation or any other U.S. authorized statutory body, (11) your right, under certain conditions, to invoke binding arbitration, (12) our requirement to disclose personal information in response to lawful requests by public authorities, including to meet national security or law enforcement requirements, and (13) our liability in cases of onward transfers to third parties.

 2. CHOICE.
-We offer you the opportunity to choose (opt out) whether your personal information is (1) to be disclosed to a third party or (2) to be used for a purpose that is materially different from the purpose for which it was originally collected or subsequently authorized by you.
+If applicable, we offer you the opportunity to choose (opt out) whether your personal information is (1) to be disclosed to a third party or (2) to be used for a purpose that is materially different from the purpose for which it was originally collected or subsequently authorized by you.
 If this option is not offered to you automatically when the information is collected please contact us at the contact information provided below.

 Please note that in some cases it is not necessary to provide choice when disclosure is made to a third party that is acting as an agent to perform tasks on behalf of and under the instructions of the organization.
 However, we will always enter into a contract with the agent.

+Certain information is considered “Sensitive personal information.”
+As used herein, Sensitive personal information means personal information specifying medical or health conditions, racial or ethnic origin, political opinions, religious or philosophical beliefs, trade union membership or information pertaining to the sex life of the individual.
 For sensitive personal information, we will obtain the affirmative express consent (“opt-in”) from you if such information is to be (1) disclosed to a third party or (2) used for a purpose other than those for which it was originally collected or subsequently authorized by you through the exercise of opt-in choice.
 In addition, we should treat as sensitive any personal information received from a third party where the third party identifies and treats it as sensitive.

 3. ACCOUNTABILITY FOR ONWARD TRANSFER.
 To transfer personal information to a third party acting as a controller, we comply with the Notice and Choice Principles.
 We enter into a contract with the third-party controller that provides that such data may only be processed for limited and specified purposes consistent with the consent provided by you and that the recipient will provide the same level of protection as the Principles.

-To transfer personal data to a third party acting as an agent, we: (1) transfer such data only for limited and specified purposes; (2) ascertain that the agent is obligated to provide at least the same level of privacy protection as is required by the Principles; (3) take reasonable and appropriate steps to ensure that the agent effectively processes the personal information transferred in a manner consistent with the our obligations under the Principles; (4) upon notice, take reasonable and appropriate steps to stop and remediate unauthorized processing; and (5) provide a summary or a representative copy of the relevant privacy provisions of its contract with that agent to the Privacy Shield organization upon request.
+To transfer personal information to a third party acting as an agent, we: (1) transfer such data only for limited and specified purposes; (2) ascertain that the agent is obligated to provide at least the same level of privacy protection as is required by the Principles; (3) take reasonable and appropriate steps to ensure that the agent effectively processes the personal information transferred in a manner consistent with the our obligations under the Principles; (4) upon notice, take reasonable and appropriate steps to stop and remediate unauthorized processing; and (5) provide a summary or a representative copy of the relevant privacy provisions of its contract with that agent to the Privacy Shield organization upon request.

 6. ACCESS.
-We will provide you with access to your Personal Information that we hold and you will be able to correct, amend, or delete that information where it is inaccurate, or has been processed in violation of the Principles, except where the burden or expense of providing access would be disproportionate to the risks to your privacy in the case in question, or where the rights of persons other than you would be violated.
+We will provide you with access to your personal information that we hold and you will be able to correct, amend, or delete that information where it is inaccurate, or has been processed in violation of the Principles, except where the burden or expense of providing access would be disproportionate to the risks to your privacy in the case in question, or where the rights of persons other than you would be violated.